ohinder/large-scale-LP-test-problems/README.md

 total inputted heat uniformly between zero and one.
 We then generate our grid and round the positional vectors to the nearest point in the grid.
 This yields a set $M$ of indicies for the measurement locations.

-Next, we solve the discretized Possion's equation using conjugate gradient to calculate the true temperature distribution $u^\star$.
+Finally, we solve the discretized Possion's equation to calculate the true temperature distribution $u^\star$.

-### Usage

-TODO(ohinder)